Last updated on August 30th, 2023 at 11:19 am

 - Your NIE, or foreigner identification number

-Bear in mind that the documents must be translated in Spanish in order to be acceptable.
-This will have to be done by a certified translator, known as a “traductor jurado”.
-Fortunately, it’s fairly straightforward to find a certified translator by looking online.
+Keep in mind that you must translate the documents into Spanish for them to be acceptable.
+Make sure it’s done by a certified translator, known as a “traductor jurado.”
+Fortunately, it’s fairly straightforward to find a certified translator online.

 Choosing the right bank is important, too.
-Spain has a host of options, including big names like Santander, CaixaBank and BBVA.
-Do some research online beforehand and check what services are offered by each bank, paying particular attention to any fees that may be charged for the running of the account.
+Spain has a host of options, including big names like Santander, CaixaBank, and BBVA.
+Do some research online beforehand and check what services each bank offers, paying particular attention to any fees you may incur for the running of the account.

-Learning the ins and outs of tax is nobody’s favourite part of moving to a new country, but it is of course essential to know what’s in store when it comes to the following:
+Learning the ins and outs of tax is nobody’s favorite part of moving to a new country, but it’s essential to know what’s in store when it comes to the following:

 - Income tax